-22. Would observing a treatment team meeting count as "direct observation of services being provided" as required by the IBHS regulations?
+20. Would observing a treatment team meeting count as "direct observation of services being provided" as required by the IBHS regulations?

 The IBHS regulations require direct observation to occur while staff are providing services directly to the child, youth or young adult.
-As a result, observing a staff person who provides MT, BC, BC-ABA, or BA services conduct a treatment team meeting would not count as direct observation.
+As a result, observing a staff person who provides mobile therapy, behavior consultation, behavior consultation -ABA, or behavior analytic services conduct a treatment team meeting would not count as direct observation.
 Observing staff conducting a treatment team meeting could be considered supervision.